Estimated reading time: 6 minutes

 The short answer is yes.

 It’s rare to see severe poisoning in dogs caused by eating conkers.
-They contain a poison named aesculin, found in all tree parts, including the leaves.
+They contain a poison named aesculin, which is found in all tree parts, including the leaves.
 Dogs would normally need to swallow several conkers for toxicity to occur.

 Symptoms after ingestion may be abdominal pain, diarrhoea, vomiting, retching and drooling.